-Daniel Goto is a freshman in the Honors College studying Electrical Engineering.
+Daniel Goto is a junior in the Honors College studying Electrical Engineering and Material Science Engineering.
 Daniel grew up in Sammamish, WA, and graduated from Tesla STEM High School in Redmond.
 With the support of the Voiland College of Engineering and the Honors College, Daniel is creating an awesome college experience.

 Daniel Goto is a great example to show that Honors College students can and do pursue their interests and take advantage of opportunities shortly after they arrive at WSU.
 We’re so glad Daniel chose to join the Honors Cougar Family!